-Fascia and trim are both exterior elements of a home that contribute to moisture prevention and curb appeal.
-Loosely defined, trim is used as fascia, and some may refer to it as “fascia trim,” showing that these two terms are often confused due to their similar purposes.
+Fascia and trim are both exterior elements of a home that help contribute to moisture prevention and curb appeal.
+Loosely defined, trim is used as fascia and some may refer to it as “fascia trim,” showing that these two terms are often confused due to their similar purposes.
 But fascia, strictly speaking, is a board that is installed at the edge or face of the overhang.

-Gutters are typically attached to the fascia, which are especially important for directing water away from the home helping to manage runoff water from the roof.
+Gutters are typically attached to the fascia, which are especially important for directing water away from the home and helping to manage runoff water from the roof.

 Check out our siding and trim product page to explore our variety of timeless, durable LP SmartSide product offerings.

 There are several insulation methods based on attic design, but ducts placed over the bottom of truss chords and buried under insulation in a vented attic is a popular builder option.Continue Reading

 Sustainability Solutions8 min

 Every jobsite has a ton of moving parts, from product shipments, supplies, and schedules to subcontractors and homeowners.
 It’s no wonder that many project teams can struggle to maintain quality jobsite communication and collaboration throughout the building process.